 Located to the south-east of Aorgigi Ridge and

 Hill 150.
 After occupying Hill 150 and Aorogiri Ridge, Marines advanced

 again without tanks support and were forced to scale the hill while Japanese

 fired downward from hastily constructed trenches.
 On January 16, 1944 two

 companies of Japanese counter attacked the hill, but were killed by mortar

 and artillery fire.
 Survivors tried to break thru the line but failed.
 The

 capture of Hill 660 ended the assault.

-Japanese had a strong point that was flanked and then abandoned by the Japanese.
+Japanese strong point that was flanked by the Marines, then abandoned by the Japanese.

 Captured by company C & D of the 5th Marines.